-This course can be tailored to your needs for private, onsite delivery at your location.
+The course can be tailored to your needs for delivery at your location.
+Private, onsite training is designed as a flexible group training option.

 ASPE is an IIBA Endorsed Education Provider of business analysis training.
 Select Project Delivery courses offer IIBA continuing development units (CDU) in accordance with IIBA standards.